Stocks turn red, pound finds some peace

 “There has obviously there has been a lot of optimism (in markets) since the start of the year and risk appetite has had a pretty good run, but this will place a few question marks over that.”

-MSCI’s broadest index of world stocks .MIAPJ0000PUS was down 0.1 percent.
-Markets like Japan had dithered in both directions, while Wall Street’s S&P 500 futures ESc1 drifted down 0.26 percent.
+MSCI’s broadest index of world stocks was down 0.1 percent.
+Markets like Japan had dithered in both directions, while Wall Street’s S&P 500 futures drifted down 0.26 percent.

-China's blue-chip index .CSI300 ended down 0.55, led lower by a decline in the country's second-largest home appliances maker, Gree Electric 00065.SZ, after it warned of slower profit growth as the economy loses steam.
+China's blue-chip index .CSI300 ended down 0.55, led lower by a decline in the country's second-largest home appliances maker, Gree Electric, after it warned of slower profit growth as the economy loses steam.

 Chinese Premier Li Keqiang promised increased government investment this year and the country’s central bank injected more cash into the financial system, bringing the amount for the week to 1.14 trillion yuan ($168.74 billion).

-Stoking some caution was news that U.S. lawmakers introduced bills on Wednesday that would ban the sale of U.S. chips or other components to Huawei Technologies Co Ltd HWT.UL or other Chinese telecommunications companies that violate U.S. sanctions or export control laws.
+Stoking some caution was news that U.S. lawmakers introduced bills on Wednesday that would ban the sale of U.S. chips or other components to Huawei Technologies Co Ltd or other Chinese telecommunications companies that violate U.S. sanctions or export control laws.

 That came shortly before the Wall Street Journal reported federal prosecutors were investigating allegations that Huawei stole trade secrets from U.S. businesses.